 The B.S in Biochemistry is sponsored jointly by the Biology Department and the Department of Chemistry and Chemical Biology.
 Biochemistry includes nearly the entire spectrum of science —from physics and chemistry to biology and medicine.
 The biochemistry major provides a strong foundation in mathematics and the physical sciences as well as thorough training in biochemistry, biology, and chemistry.
 In addition to formal classwork, opportunities are available for participation in faculty research programs on an individual basis or through the honors program.
 The large number of biotechnology companies and biomedical facilities in the Boston area provides a rich source of opportunities through Northeastern’s program of cooperative education.

-By majoring in biology, students develop a basic understanding of the organization and the processes of life, from molecules and cells through organs and organ systems to populations, species, ecosystems, and evolution.
+By majoring in biology, students develop a basic understanding of the organization and the processes of life, from molecules and cells through organs and organ systems to populations, species, and ecosystems.
 The major offers the mathematical, chemical, and physical background necessary for understanding biology and the practical scientific skills associated with each of these areas.
-It allows students to begin to specialize in a subdiscipline of biology such as animal physiology, cell biology, ecology, marine biology, microbiology, molecular biology, plant biology, zoology, and so forth.
+It allows students to begin to specialize in a subdiscipline of biology such as systems physiology, cell biology, genetics, epigenetics, microbiology, molecular biology, developmental biology and so forth.
 Numerous opportunities for relevant positions are available through Northeastern’s program of cooperative education.

 As a Biomedical Physics major, a student explores fundamental physical principles relevant for understanding biological phenomena on various scales as well as medical instrumentation and devices.
 This program takes advantage of the local Boston area medical research environment to offer a unique interdisciplinary learning experience and also offers the option of a premed track.